Clerx

 One of the most valuable types of content a law firm can share is educational material.

-• What happens during a divorce proceeding?
+• what happens during a divorce proceeding

 Educational posts help potential clients understand their situation while also demonstrating the firm’s expertise.
+They also reinforce the topics your firm wants to be associated with online.

 Pillar 2: Behind the practice

 That is why content that humanizes the firm can be extremely valuable.
+This pillar focuses on introducing the people, values, and story behind the practice.

 Examples might include:

-• Introducing attorneys and staff members
+• introducing attorneys and staff members

-• Sharing why a lawyer chose a particular practice area
+• sharing why a lawyer chose a particular practice area

-• Celebrating firm milestones or anniversaries
+• celebrating firm milestones or anniversaries

-• Highlighting community involvement or pro bono work
+• highlighting community involvement or pro bono work

-• Sharing moments from firm events
+• showing moments from team events or internal culture

 Pillar 3: Legal news and developments